 - John Vogt (1889 -1990): Little is currently known about John Vogt’s shop except for its location at 90 MacDonnell in 1890.

-The Guelph Cigar Company remained in business during the early part of World War I. It had closed, the premises becoming vacant in 1918.
+The Guelph Cigar Company remained in business during the early part of World War I. The premises were listed as vacant in 1918.
+Government duty records indicate it had closed in 1916.
 It was the last of the original cigar companies to produce a product in Guelph.

 Working Conditions